Adult First Checks Completed Quickly And Efficiently!

-What Is A DBS Adult First Check?
+What Is An Adult First Check?

 The Adult First check takes place during stage 3 of the checking process, which usually occurs within 48 hours of applying.